semgrep/semgrep-docs/docs/for-developers/developer-overview.md

 In addition to being a security tool, once customized, Semgrep can be used as a linter to help you and your team codify and follow best practices and to detect code smells.

-You only need to learn a single rule-writing schema to write rules for many programming languages, rather than having to learn per-linter.
+You only need to learn a single rule-writing schema to write rules for many programming languages, rather than having to learn per linter.

 ## Speed, scope and analysis